 The darling of the sustainable fashion world, Girlfriend Collective makes size-inclusive activewear and essentials from recycled materials.
 But just how sustainable and ethical is Girlfriend Collective?
+This article is based on the Girlfriend Collective rating published in February 2022.

 Is Girlfriend Collective a sustainable and ethical brand?